Bema suffered from diverticulitis as a result of unhealthy eating habits. She now follows a healthy lifestyle.

 How I Knew I Had to See a Doctor

 I have a history of ovarian and digestive challenges that made me a bit concerned.
-Pains on the left side of your abdomen are a bad sign, but there are more significant dangers on the right side of your abdomen, where many organs are crammed in next to each other.
+Pain on the left side of your abdomen might be a bad sign, but there are more significant dangers on the right side of your abdomen, where many organs are crammed in next to each other.
 This is especially important to know for females: If you have severe pain on your right side, don't ignore it!
 Don't neglect the left side either, but be more urgent about getting help for pains on the right side.

 Read More From Patientslounge

 You Will Have to Take a CT Scan